 - Prevalent malware

-Popular options like Avast, Bitdefender, and Avira often score as high as 100% against these attacks.
-Plus, most antivirus programs can run discreetly in the background without affecting the machine’s performance.
+Popular options like Avast, Bitdefender, and Avira often combat as much as 100% against these attacks.
+Plus, most antiviruses can run discreetly in the background without affecting the machine’s performance.

 Popular Features of Antivirus Programs